JoaoAJMatos/WabiSaby/docs/CONFIGURATION.md

 - Useful for Docker deployments, separating data from application code, or using external storage volumes
 - The directory and all required subdirectories are created automatically if they don't exist
 - Database file location: `{STORAGE_DIR}/data/wabisaby.db`
+- Using platform-specific defaults follows OS conventions and keeps data separate from application code

 **Examples:**